 My #1 pick for the best gelato in Rome plus the option to dip your ice cream in white or dark chocolate

-Frigidarium was a new find on my latest trip to Rome and it blew my socks off!
-I visited several times just to make sure it really was my favorite.
-The line out the door at all hours of the day confirmed I wasn't alone in my assessment.
+Frigidarium was a new find when I visited Rome in 2021 and it blew my socks off!
+A few revisits in 2022 and 2023 confirmed it's still my favortie gelato in Rome.
+The line out the door at all hours of the day confirms I'm not alone in my assessment.

 The gelato is ultra creamy and the flavors really stand out without tasting fake or going overboard.
 You also have the option to add whipped cream or have your gelato dipped in white or dark chocolate.

-My second visit I had my gelato dipped in dark chocolate.
-It was fantastic, but honestly, it made it a bit hard to eat trying to crack through the frozen chocolate without making a mess.
+The dark chocolate covering takes your gelato to another level, but to be honest, it makes it a bit hard to eat trying to crack through the frozen chocolate without making a mess.
 Plus, I'm more of a purist when it comes to my gelato.
 I prefer high quality gelato without all the fluff.

 Frigidarium is located five minutes from Piazza Navona...the perfect stop after you've enjoyed pasta carbonara at Mimi e Coco.
 It's literally right down the street.

-A stop at Frigidarium is a must and easily serves the best ice cream in Rome.
+A visit to Frigidarium is a must if ou want to taste the best ice cream in Rome.

 The best gelato in Rome, Italy for dark chocolate lovers and unique flavors